 Every morning I enjoyed grinding up these Kilenso Ethiopian coffee beans.

-Not only did the ground beans smell great, so did the brewed coffee.
+Not only did the ground beans smell great, but so did the brewed coffee.
 Slate Coffee Roasters out did themselves with these beans.
-Many times aroma is lost when the coffee is brewed.
+Many times much of the aroma is lost when the coffee is brewed.

 Not so with the Kilenso Ethiopian, the brewed coffee smelled as good as the ground beans.